po3511461/hello-world/readme.txt

 this is a simple practise
+Add test code